tc39/notes/meetings/2017-03/mar-23.md

 BT: The base types have not changed.

-MJ: We have some quotes from Brendan about copying dates from Java :)
+MAJ: We have some quotes from Brendan about copying dates from Java :)

 Everyone: laughing